MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/topics-page.md

 ---
-title: "Topics dashboard"
+title: "Manage and improve artificial intelligence grouping of support cases as topics"
-description: "Learn about the customer service insights available on the Topics dashboard​."
+description: "Learn about how to manage and improve artificial intelligence grouping of support cases as topics."
 keywords: ""
 ms\.date: 3/27/2019
 ms.service: